 - Fails any single course while on academic probation.

 - Fails to comply with the Student Code of Conduct.

 Failure to earn a passing grade for a course will be considered grounds for automatic dismissal unless otherwise approved for retention by the Dean.
 The PA Student Performance Committee is not restricted from recommending PA students for probation or dismissal for reasons of unethical, unprofessional, and/or unacceptable behavior by the student.
 Failure due to poor class participation must be documented.
 Students who do not meet the standards specified for promotion and graduation may be given opportunities to correct deficiencies.
-Any student failing a course while on academic probation is subject to automatic dismissal, unless otherwise recommended for retention by the PA Student Performance Committee and approved by the Dean.
+Any student failing a course while on academic probation is subject to automatic dismissal, unless otherwise recommended for retention by the PA Student Performance Committee and approved by the Dean (or designee).

 Re-Admission after Dismissal

 Any student seeking re-admission after dismissal from the PA program must apply through the normal admissions process.
 The academic record of any student who applies for re-admission will automatically become a part of the data considered by the admissions committee.
 Any student who is re-admitted and subsequently receives a failing grade in any course will be automatically recommended for dismissal without an opportunity for subsequent re-admission.